Thundershowers forecast for all regions

-East: Thundershowers in 40 per cent of the areas; temperature lows of 24-28°C, highs of 31-35°C; waves a metre high and 1-2 metres during thundershowers.
+East: Thundershowers in 30 per cent of the area; temperature lows of 24-28 degrees, highs of 33-36 degrees Celsius; waves a metre high and 1-2 metres during thundershowers.

-South (east coast): Thundershowers in 30 per cent of the areas; temperature lows of 23-26°C, highs of 34-35°C; waves a metre high and 1-2 metres during thundershowers.
+South (east coast): Thundershowers in 30 per cent of the area; temperature lows of 24-26 degrees, highs of 34-36 degrees Celsius; waves a metre high and 1-2 metres during thundershowers.

-South (west coast): Thundershowers in 30 per cent of the areas; temperature lows of 22-25°C, highs of 32-35°C; waves 1-2 metres high and over two metres during thundershowers.
+South (west coast): Thundershowers in 40 per cent of the area; temperature lows of 21-25 degrees, highs of 32-35 degrees Celsius; waves a metre high and 1-2 metres during thundershowers.

-Bangkok and surrounding areas: Thundershowers in 20 per cent of the areas; temperature lows of 26-27°C, highs of 33-37°C.
+Bangkok and surrounding areas: Thundershowers in 30 per cent of the area; temperature lows of 26-27 degrees, highs of 33-37 degrees Celsius.

 By : THE NATION